Guilt-Free Driving: A Lesson From History

 Last but not least, research done this century points to a possible third problem with planting trees to offset emissions.
 Once a tree becomes mature and saturated with carbon, it may actually start releasing that carbon back into the atmosphere, turning into a net CO2 emitter, according to studies by the Intergovernmental Panel on Climate Change and the Hadley Centre for Climate Prediction and Research in the UK.

 It has long been known that trees, in addition to capturing carbon dioxide, also ‘breathe’ much like we do, exhaling carbon dioxide back into the atmosphere.
 However, the balance between these processes is only now beginning to be understood.
 Recent research suggests that higher temperatures reduce the ability of plants to absorb CO2, both by slowing down photosynthesis and by increasing the rate of respiration.
 In response to the WEF ‘trillion trees’ initiative in 2020, scientists pointed out that even parts of the Amazon rainforest (now severely stressed by land clearing) are now emitting more CO2 than they absorb.

 Drier climates seem to have a similar effect.
 It is now known that for a period of several months during the 2002 drought, Australia’s forests as a whole became net emitters of carbon dioxide.
-While this was a one-off event, it shows that if climate change makes droughts more prevalent, we cannot rely on even our existing forests to soak up carbon dioxide as much as they have in the past.
+While this was a one-off event, it shows that as climate change makes droughts more prevalent, we cannot rely on even our existing forests to soak up carbon dioxide as much as they have in the past.